MLIR Plugins

 MLIRStandalone

-Here we will create a very simple pass that will change a the quantum qubit allocation from 1 to 42 (for illustration purposes).
-We recommend reading MLIR tutorials on how to write MLIR passes, reading the Catalyst source to understand the Catalyst IR, and submitting issues if you are having troubles building your own plugin.
+Here we will create a very simple pass that will change the quantum qubit allocation from 1 to 42 (for illustration purposes).
+We recommend reading the MLIR tutorials on how to write MLIR passes, reading the Catalyst source to understand the Catalyst IR, and submitting issues if you are having troubles building your own plugin.

 diff --git a/mlir/standalone/lib/Standalone/StandalonePasses.cpp b/mlir/standalone/lib/Standalone/StandalonePasses.cpp